splendiddata/login_hook/README.md

 Oracle's after logon trigger.

 ## Postgres versions
-The login_hook database extension works well in Posgres versions 10, 11, 12 and 13.
+The login_hook database extension works well in Postgres versions 10, 11, 12, 13 and 14.

-Postgres version 14beta1 works fine.
-But with Postgres version 14beta2 there is a problem.
-See https://github.com/splendiddata/login_hook/issues/12.
+BEWARE:
+Since Postgres version 14beta2 there appears to be a problem in executing queries via the [SPI](https://www.postgresql.org/docs/current/spi.html) in the session\_preload\_library phase.
+The login\_hook extension itself does not use the SPI any more, but functions invoked by the login_hook.login() function may.
+This may crash the server process with a Segmentation fault.

 It works as well in Postgres versions 9.5 and 9.6, but the regression tests will fail because parallel settings are different in 9.6 and don't even exist in 9.5.